 You may not know some of the people and organisations we discuss in this episode, here’s the key links to help you.

-▪ Adam Goodes is a former AFL player for the Sydney Swans and an Australian of the Year.
+▪ Adam Goodes is a former Australian Football League (AFL) player for the Sydney Swans and an Australian of the Year.
 He consistently spoke up about Indigenous rights, history, and well-being.
 In the latter part of his career Adam regularly experienced racism from football fans

 ▪ Jason Ball became well known in Victoria, Australia when he came out as a gay footballer.